kotelnikov/mgos_libskeleton/README.md

 ## Overview

-This is an empty library skeleton, serves the skeleton for building Mongoose OS Mongoose OS libraries.
+This is an empty library skeleton, serves the skeleton for building Mongoose OS libraries.